RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

    Rosetta/main/source/bin/rosetta_scripts.linuxgccrelease -parser:protocol membrane_relax.xml @relax_flags

    The following output files will be generated:
-     = 1bl8_tr_<1-5>.pdb    : 5 refined models of 1bl8
+     = 1bl8_tr_<0001-0010>.pdb    : 10 refined models of 1bl8
      = relax_scores_1bl8.sc       : Rosetta scores for each resulting models

-   Examples of these outputs can be found in example_refined_models
+   Examples of these outputs can be found in example_refined_models/

    Note on timing: Depending on protein size, refinement is a time consuming step.
 Each decoy will take 0.5-1.0hrs depending on avaialble processing power.

 2. Input model selection: Use the score file from the refinement step to select the lowest scoring refined model by total Rosetta score.
 In this example, the model 1bl8_tr_0009.pdb has the lowest total Rosetta score and will therefore be used as input to the next step.
-This model will be referred to as 1bl8_refined.pdb from this point forward.
+From this point forward, this model will be referred to as 1bl8_refined.pdb.

 3. Generate inputs for symmetry: To prepare the structure for assembly and docking in the protocol, a set of asymmetric inputs must be generated.
 These inputs describe the asymmetric unit, which will later be used to re-assemble the complex based on a defined symmetry definition.
-A version of these output files are provided in the example_symmetry_files directory
+A version of these generated input files are provided in the example_symmetry_files/ directory

    First, create the asymmetric input structure and symmetry definition file using the make_symmdef_file.pl script.
 An example commandline is provided below:

-   Rosetta/main/source/bin/make_symmdef_file.pl -p 1bl8_refined.pdb -a A -i B:4 > 1bl8.c4.symm
+   Rosetta/main/source/src/apps/public/symmetry/make_symmdef_file.pl -p 1bl8_refined.pdb -a A -i B:4 > 1bl8.c4.symm

    In this commandline, -p specifies the input PDB file, -a specifies the chain or chains to use as the asymmetric unit, and -i specifies how to organize the remaining chains.
 In this example, "B:4" means use chain B as the next subunit